privacyidea/privacyidea/doc/policies/admin.rst

 .. note:: Currently the policies do not take into account resolvers, or realms.
-Having the right to read event handlers, will allow the administrator to see all policies.
+Having the right to read event handlers, will allow the administrator to see all event handler definitions.

 policywrite, policyread, policydelete